dfrankland/bitwise-rotation/README.md

 // Returns an object with rotate right (`ror`) and rotate left (`rol`) methods. const { ror, rol } = int8BitwiseRotation;

-// Rotate a byte by an amount. rol(101, 2); // 149
+// Rotate a value by an amount. rol(101, 2); // 149
 ror(101, 2); // 89
 ```